Matt Gay kicks 4 FGs over 50 yards, including OT winner, as Colts beat Ravens 22-19

 Tucker made a 50-yard field goal with 7:33 remaining in the fourth quarter to give the Ravens a one-point lead, and a late punt by Jordan Stout pinned the Colts on their 2 with 2:14 left.
 On third-and-long, Minshew accidentally stepped out of the back of the end zone for a safety while under heavy pressure.
 That made it 19-16.

-But after a fair catch on the ensuing free kick, Baltimore started its drive with 2:03 on the clock, and thanks to the two-minute warning, a timeout and a Baltimore penalty, the Colts got the ball back with 1:41 left.
-They drove into range for Gay to tie it with 57 seconds left.
+But after a fair catch on the ensuing free kick, Baltimore started its drive with 2:03 on the clock, and thanks to the two-minute warning, their last remaining timeout and a Baltimore penalty, the Colts got the ball back with 1:41 left.
+They drove into range for Gay to tie it with 57 seconds remaining.

 Safety Kyle Hamilton had three sacks for the Ravens, all in the first half.
 Jackson threw for 202 yards.

-Jackson completed all seven of his first-half passes and his first 10 overall and the Ravens looked on their way to an easy win at first.
-The star quarterback opened the scoring with an 8-yard run in the first quarter, and Baltimore was on the move again before practice squad call-up Kenyan Drake fumbled at the end of a 24-yard gain.
+Jackson completed all seven of his first-half passes and his first 10 overall, and the Ravens looked on their way to an easy win at first.
+The star quarterback opened the scoring with an 8-yard run in the first quarter, and Baltimore was on the move again before practice squad call-up Kenyan Drake fumbled at the end of a 24-yard reception.

 Then the Indianapolis defensive front began imposing its will a bit.
 Jackson fumbled and had to fall on the ball at his 8 on one third-down play.
 The Colts took the ensuing punt and tied the game when Minshew found Moss for a 17-yard TD.

 Jackson fumbled again inside his 20, and this time Indianapolis recovered and kicked a field goal.
-The Ravens had four first-half fumbles in all on a wet day, losing two.
+The Ravens had four first-half fumbles, losing two.

-The Colts had issues with Baltimore’s pressure as well.
-Safety blitzes were particularly effective, with Geno Stone picking up a sack in addition to Hamilton’s three.

-The Colts led 13-7 in the third quarter before Jackson guided his team on a 10-play, 81-yard drive.
-He scored on a 10-yard draw to put Baltimore ahead.
+The Colts led 13-7 in the third quarter before Jackson scored on a 10-yard draw to put Baltimore ahead.
 Gay gave Indianapolis the lead in the fourth with a 53-yard kick, but Tucker answered for the Ravens.

 INJURIES